RWS/studio-api-docs/apiconcepts/terminology/setting_the_glossary_fields.md

 *1;photo printer;Fotodrucker;Peripheral device for creating hardcopies of pictures.*

-Such information can also be shown when looking up terminology in Trados Studio.
-When the descriptive field is declared, it can be selected in the Trados Studio UI:
+Such information can also be shown when looking up terminology in <Var:ProductName>.
+When the descriptive field is declared, it can be selected in the <Var:ProductName> UI:

 <img style="display:block; " src="images/select_fields.jpg" />